Chia-Network/chia-blockchain/CONTRIBUTING.md

 To propose changes, please make a pull request to the `main` branch.

-To propose changes, for production releases of chia please make a pull request to the `1.0.0` branch.
+To propose changes, for production releases of chia please make a pull request to the latest release branch.

 ## Copyright